Skip to main content

 Preconditions and postconditions are covered on the AP CSA exam.
 Software validity, testing, and use-case diagrams which are discussed in this subsection are not covered on the AP CSA exam, but they are described here because they use preconditions and postconditions and are used by professional programmers.

 Determining the preconditions and postconditions help us to test our code and determine the validity of our software.
 Software validity tests whether the software does what it is supposed to do before it is released.
 This is sometimes very important.
-For example, if the code is part of a satellite going to outerspace or is going to be used in an emergency condition, we want to test it thoroughly and make sure it works and is valid before it is put into use.
+For example, if the code is part of a satellite going to outer space or is going to be used in a medical device, we want to test it thoroughly and make sure it works and is valid before it is put into use.

 Good software testers actually try to break the code!
 They try all kinds of input to see what the software will do because you never know what users will try or what conditions there will be.
 So, always think what the preconditions of your code are and see what happens when you break them, and then see if you can protect or warn against that.

 Preconditions and postconditions can also help us to design better software systems.
-Software designers often first draw a high-level Use-Case Diagram of a system that shows the different ways that a user might interact with a system before they build it.
-Here is a simple Use-Case Diagram of a restaurant system.
-It shows 2 actors in the system: the customer and the staff at the restaurant, and 3 use-cases in circles.
-A Use-case is a particular user interaction or situation in the system or software, and they often become methods in the program.
+Software designers often first draw a high-level use-case diagram of a system that shows the different ways that a user might interact with a system before they build it.
+Here is a simple use-case diagram of a restaurant system.
+It shows two actors in the system: the customer and the staff at the restaurant, and three use-cases in circles.
+A use-case is a particular user interaction or situation in the system or software, and they often become methods in the program.

 Use Case Diagram

 There are many different models for software development.
-The waterfall model, developed in the 1970s, is a step by step model where each phase is finished before the next phase begins.
-This model has recently been criticized because it is not very adaptable.
-The more recent Agile development model involves iterative, incremental development where teams works in short 2-3 week sprints to completely develop, test, and release a component of the project to the customer for feedback.
+The term waterfall model was first used in the 1970s to critique existing step-by-step models where each phase such as requirements gathering, coding, and testing is finished before the next phase begins.
+Such models despite their many flaws were nontheless was adopted by some large organizations such as the U.S. Department of Defense.
+But these days many developers use some flavor of an Agile development model that involves iterative, incremental development where teams works in short two to three week sprints to completely develop, test, and release a component of the project to the customer for feedback.
 It is very adaptable as project requirements change because of early testing, immediate customer feedback and collaboration.

 One very popular type of agile development is called Scrum.
 The following short video describes software development with Scrum.